-Microbusinesses encompass start-ups with high potential for growth, and businesses that have been successfully trading for several years.
+Microbusinesses encompass start-ups with high potential for growth.
+The term can also be used to refer to businesses that have been successfully trading for several years.
 The definition of a microbusiness is one with 0-9 employees, operating on a very small scale.
 In recent years, microbusinesses have been increasingly recognised as a distinct business group with unique needs.

 Filing Microbusiness Accounts

-Companies House refer to microbusinesses as micro entities.
+Companies House refers to microbusinesses as ‘micro entities’.
 Their definition of a micro entity is a business that meets the following conditions: